 Guide, Updated 30 April 2026

-How to Pass Your Driving Test in Portsmouth
+Pass Your Driving Test in Portsmouth: 47% Pass Rate

 Portsmouth is the second largest city on the south coast after Brighton & Hove and the regional hub for learners across south-east Hampshire.
 Pass rates at the Portsmouth centre have been running close to the UK national average of around 48 percent, with quarter-to-quarter variation of a few points.
-The detailed picture is on the Portsmouth city page.
+The detailed picture is on the passing driving test Portsmouth guide.

 Hampshire tracks the English national average.
 The smaller rural centres around the South Downs and the New Forest tend to run higher than the cities, fitting the wider rural-versus-urban pattern visible across the England region overview.

 The main DVSA car test centre for Portsmouth is Portsmouth, located on Portsea Island.
 Nearby centres at Lee-on-the-Solent, Havant and Chichester are within a 30 minute drive and sometimes used as alternatives.
-Current pass rates are on the Portsmouth city page.
+Current pass rates are on the passing driving test Portsmouth guide.

 Portsmouth routes typically include a mix of inner-island driving through Southsea and Fratton, with a likely section on the M275 spine road or the A2030 Eastern Road.
 Most routes include a stretch through the residential streets, and some go out across the city limits to North End or Hilsea.